Frequently Asked Questions - Correcting Misinformation in the Sex Ed Debate

-A: NAEA strongly believes that all youth serving organizations should provide accurate information to teens, regardless of the funding stream.
-That means that organizations receiving federal funds for pregnancy prevention, HIV/AIDS prevention, and all other programs, including abstinence education, should be held to the same standards of accountability.
-Abstinence organizations share this commitment to accuracy.
+A: NAEA strongly believes that all youth serving organizations should provide accurate information on every topic.
+Organizations receiving federal funds for pregnancy prevention, HIV/AIDS prevention, and all other programs, including SRA abstinence education, should be held to the same standards of accountability and SRA abstinence organizations share this commitment to accuracy.

-While ideologically motivated individuals and organizations have tried to assert that inaccurate statements characterize abstinence-centered education, this is simply not true.
-For example, the 2004 report, The Content of Federally Funded AbstinenceOnly Education Programs, commissioned by Rep. Henry Waxman and compiled, primarily, by special interest groups who are historic opponents to abstinence, relied upon misrepresentation, distortion, and error rather than an honest appraisal of abstinence education curricula.18
+While ideologically motivated individuals and organizations have tried to assert that inaccurate statements characterize SRA abstinence education, this is simply not true.
+For example, the 2004 report, The Content of Federally Funded AbstinenceOnly Education Programs, commissioned by Rep. Henry Waxman and compiled, primarily, by special interest groups who are historic opponents to abstinence, relied upon misrepresentation, distortion, and error rather than an honest appraisal of abstinence education curricula.20

-Most reports on “medical accuracy” fail to note that CSE curricula regularly overstate the effectiveness of condoms, underestimate the risk of certain sexual activities, and infer that sex can be made safe and without consequences as long as a condom is used.19 One widely used text even warns facilitators not to mention any limitations on condom effectiveness to students.20
+Most reports on “medical accuracy” fail to note that SRR curricula regularly overstate the effectiveness of condoms, underestimate the risk of certain sexual activities, and infer that sex can be made "safe" and without consequences as long as a condom is used.21 One widely-used text even warns facilitators not to mention any limitations on condom effectiveness to students.22

-Q: Why should the government fund religiously-based abstinence education?
+Q: Why should the government fund SRA abstinence education?
 Isn’t that a separation of church and state conflict?

 A: The curricular content of abstinence-centered education programs funded by the federal government is consistent with the public health prevention model for risk avoidance.
 In terms of general public health policy, the best health outcomes are made possible by the best positive health behavior messaging.
-Abstinence-centered education follows this model, while all other approaches offer a message that still leave youth at risk for some of the consequences of sexual activity.
+SRA abstinence education follows this health model, while all other approaches offer a message that still leave youth at risk for some of the consequences of sexual activity.
 Abstinence education provides all the information necessary for teens to make the best choice for their sexual health.
-The fact that the world’s major religions support abstinence until marriage does not disqualify abstinence as an important public health message.
-While the abstinence until marriage message often converges with religious belief, it does not promote religious belief, but stands alone as a crucial, primary health message.
+The fact that the world’s major religions support abstinence until marriage does not disqualify the value of this behavior as an important public health goal.

 Q: With most people having sex before marriage, isn’t the “abstinence until marriage” message unrealistic?